 Where you don’t have a clear outcome for your influencer partnership, you may not be able to measure the results.
 And where this happens, you won’t know if you’re running at a loss or not.

 I have seen a lot of brands who will prefer to advertise or partner with brands just for partnering sake.
-Truth is, some partnerships might cause you far more with very little or zero gains.
+Truth is, some partnerships might cause you far more with very little or zero returns on investment.

-You have to understand what you want before choosing an influencer that has potentials to deliver on those outcomes, based on their antecedents.
+You have to identify what you want to achieve before choosing an influencer that has potentials to deliver on those outcomes, based on their antecedents.

 Followership and Engagement

 In as much as followership does not always determine results, in most cases, the first thing to look out for before engaging an influencer is their followership.

 Find out, how large is their followership, can it drive the kind of results you want?
 If there’s a way, find out, what was the expected and real outcome for other brands that worked with the influencer?